Welcome to today's edition of the Rush 24-7 podcast.

 Burgess Meredith played the penguin.

-I forget who was the Joker.
+I forget who was the joker.

-Maybe Caesar Romero was the Joker.
+Maybe Cesar Romero was the joker.

 It was a comedy show.